silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 For things that were formerly `locations`, we now use UsageKeys.

-Course identifiers used to be strings, e.g. `course_id = "org/course/run"`.

-For the most part, extending the platform should not be substantially different.
-Now instead of passing around `course_id` strings and `location` strings, we will now be passing around OpaqueKey objects.

 ## Constructing Opaque Keys

 <bold>**This should only be done in tests**.
 Avoid explicitly constructing opaque key types in application code.</b>